grame-cncm/faustcourse/session2/Lesson3.md

-## Lesson 2bis
+## Lesson 3

 Welcome to lesson 3.
-In this lesson, we're going to look at additional primitives, in particular arithmetic operations on signals.
-For example the Faust primitive `+` is an audio circuit with two input signals and one output signal.
+In this lesson, we're going to look at additional primitives, in particular arithmetic operations on signals, like addition, multiplication of signals and much more.

 ### Arithmetic